-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ê The school works in partnership with all parents and carers.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision P The school works in partnership with all parents and carers.
 'Open door' policy in place throughout the school.
 The parents and carers of all pupils are invited to attend parents' evenings and receive a report.
 There is a parents section on the school website for all parents to access.
 Fortnightly Newsletters encourage strong communication links.
 The school website is updated regularly.
-Termly class newsletters inform parents/carers of the curriculum and activities are posted on the website.
+Updates and messages are sent to parents via texts, emails and Class Dojo.
 Coffee mornings, activities events and curriculum workshops.
 Parents are invited to class assemblies and whole school/key stage activities.
-Parents/carers know who the Inclusion Lead, Assistant SENDCo and the Designated Safeguarding Lead are.
+Parents/carers know who the Inclusion Lead / SENDCo and the Designated Safeguarding Lead are.
 Parents/carers are informed if their child is placed on the Record of Need (RON) and as a result is receiving additional support.
 Parents/carers are part of the Assess, Plan, Do, Review cycle and meet with the Class teacher/Inclusion Lead at least three times a year.
 Parents/carers are able to contact the Inclusion Lead at any time to arrange a meeting to discuss concerns.
+The Inclusion Lead is connected to all Class dojo accounts.
 Individual Provision planning forms are sent home to parents/carers outlining their child's provision.
 Parents/carers are invited to attend EHCP reviews and TAC meetings.
 Support in accessing outside agencies.